-1KRS 161.185 2702 KAR 7:065 KRS 156.070 KRS 160.445 KRS 161.180 KRS 161.185 RELATED POLICIES:

-03.1161 09.311 Formatted: ksba normal

-Formatted: Tab stops: Not at 0.25"

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal, Superscript

-Formatted: top, Left

-Formatted: Font: Not Bold, Superscript

-LEGAL: HB 378 AMENDS KRS 337.070 TO REQUIRE PAPER OR ELECTRONIC STATEMENTS BE GIVEN TO EMPLOYEES.
+1KRS 161.185 2702 KAR 7:065 KRS 156.070 KRS 160.445 KRS 161.180 KRS 161.185 03.1161 09.311 Formatted: policytext, Left Formatted: Superscript LEGAL: HB 378 AMENDS KRS 337.070 TO REQUIRE PAPER OR ELECTRONIC STATEMENTS BE GIVEN TO EMPLOYEES.
 IN ADDITION, IF STATEMENTS ARE PROVIDED ELECTRONICALLY THEN EMPLOYEES MUST BE GIVEN ACCESS TO A COMPUTER AND PRINTER TO REVIEW AND PRINT SAID STATEMENTS.

-FINANCIAL IMPLICATIONS: PRINTING COSTS FOR STATEMENTS

-PERSONNEL 03.221

-- CLASSIFIED PERSONNEL -

-Salaries

-HOURLY OR SALARY BASIS

-All regular and substitute classified personnel shall be employed and paid on an hourly or salary basis as established by the Board.
+FINANCIAL IMPLICATIONS: PRINTING COSTS FOR STATEMENTS PERSONNEL 03.221 - CLASSIFIED PERSONNEL - Salaries HOURLY OR SALARY BASIS All regular and substitute classified personnel shall be paid on an hourly or salary basis as established by the Board.
+WORK DAY/WORK WEEK The length of the work day shall be established for each position by the Board.

-The Board shall establish separate salary schedules for various classifications of classified employees based on experience and training.
-The Superintendent shall determine initial placement of an employee on the salary schedule.

-WORK DAY/WORK WEEK

-The length of the work day shall be established for each position by the Board.
 The work week for hourly (non-exempt) employees shall not exceed forty (40) hours per week, unless overtime is authorized as provided by this policy.

-OUALIFICATIONS

-All employees shall be responsible for providing the Superintendent with all required certificates, other credentials, health examinations, and verifications of experience prior to beginning work.

-DETERMINATION OF EXPERIENCE

-Upon initial employment or transfer of a classified employee, the Superintendent shall determine experience credit to be granted from any previous employment consistent with applicable salary schedules adopted by the Board and, in the absence of the issue being addressed in such schedules, experience credit shall be determined as follows:

-1. Previous experience in the District.

-Credit for years of experience in one (1) classified position with the District will transfer with the employee when assuming another classified position within the District, if there is no break in employment.
-2. Previous experience in an equivalent position in another school district.
-Years of experience in an equivalent position may be transferred from another school district.
-3. Previous private sector experience in a job of a similar nature.
-In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.
+QUALIFICATIONS Employees shall be responsible for providing the Superintendent with all required certificates, other credentials, health examinations, and verifications of experience prior to beginning work.
+DETERMINATION OF EXPERIENCE Upon initial employment or transfer of a classified employee, the Superintendent shall determine experience credit to be granted from any previous employment consistent with applicable salary schedules adopted by the Board and, in the absence of the issue being addressed in such schedules, experience credit shall be determined as follows: - 1.
+Previous experience in the District. - Credit for years of experience in one (1) classified position with the District will transfer with the employee when assuming another classified position within the District, if there is no break in employment. - 2.
+Previous experience in an equivalent position in another school district. - Years of experience in an equivalent position may be transferred from another school district. - 3.
+Previous private sector experience in a job of a similar nature. - In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.
 LIST OF SALARIES The Board shall maintain for public scrutiny a factual list of individual salaries of its employees for the fiscal year just closed and shall furnish that list by mail to a newspaper qualified under KRS 424.120 to publish advertisements for the District.
-Salaries PAYROLL DISTRIBUTION Effective July 1, 2014 aAll employees shall participate in the direct deposit of payroll.
-Direct deposits will be issued according to a schedule approved annually by the Board.
+PERSONNEL 03.221 (CONTINUED) Salaries PAYROLL DISTRIBUTION Checks will be issued according to a schedule approved annually by the Board.
 The District shall furnish the employee with either a paper or electronic statement.
 If statements are provided electronically, employees shall be provided access to a computer and printer for review and printing of their statement.
-Deferred salary checks shall be written in accordance with applicable Kentucky Administrative Regulations.
 At the close of the school year, employees who have completed all responsibilities and duties may request to be paid their remaining salary prior to the end of the fiscal year.
-PAYROLL DEDUCTION The Board shall approve all payroll deductions as specified by specified by KRS 161.158 and Board policy 03.2211.
+PAYROLL DEDUCTION The Board shall approve all payroll deductions as specified by KRS 161.158 and Board Policy 03.2211.
 OVERTIME Overtime work shall be approved in advance by the Superintendent or designee.
-Hourly employees required to work in excess of forty (40) hours per week will be paid at the rate of 1 1/2 times the regular rate for all hours beyond 40 as provided by law for overtime work.
+Hourly employees required to work in excess of forty (40) hours per week will be paid at the rate of 11⁄2 times the regular rate for all hours beyond 40 as provided by law for overtime work.
 REFERENCES:

-KRS 78.615; KRS 160.291; KRS 161.011; KRS 161.158 KRS 337.070; KRS 337.285; KRS 424.120; KRS 424.220 702 KAR 3:320; 702 KAR 3:060; 803 KAR 1:060; 803 KAR 1:070 Fair Labor Standards Act Garcia v.
+KRS 78.615; KRS 160.291; KRS 161.011

+KRS 337.070; KRS 337.285; KRS 424.120; KRS 424.220

+702 KAR 3:320; 803 KAR 1:060, 803 KAR 1:070

+Fair Labor Standards Act

+Garcia v.
 San Antonio Metropolitan Transit Authority, 105 S.Ct.
+1005 (1985)

-1005 (1985) RELATED POLICY:
+RELATED POLICY: